-Edexcel Mathematics, specification code: 1MA1
+Edexcel Mathematics, specification A, code: 4MA1

-- Assessment is via three 90 minute papers
+- Assessment is via two 120 minute papers

 - ⇒ Each paper carries equal weight

-- ⇒ Paper 1 is non calculator, Papers 2&3 are calculator allowed
+- ⇒ Both papers allow the use of a calculator

 Mathematics is taught in relevant contexts wherever possible.
-The emphasis of the new GCSE is very much on problem solving and application of Mathematics and these are skills which are embedded into our schemes of work throughout the school.
+The emphasis of the course is very much on problem solving and application of Mathematics and these are skills which are embedded into our schemes of work throughout the school.

-Progress is carefully monitored during the two year course by regular setting and marking of homework as well as half termly tests which consist of GCSE type questions pertinent to the most recent work covered.
+Progress is carefully monitored during the two year course by regular setting and marking of homework as well as half termly tests which consist of iGCSE type questions pertinent to the most recent work covered.